Sathyaish/Bookyard/README.md

 # What kind of a client and server does Bookyard have?
 The application has two parts:
  1. A desktop application; and
  2. A web application that acts as a Web API.
+The endpoints return Json responses.
 The web application gets data from a database.

+# What are the modules in the project and what do they do?
+ 1. Server: Embodies the HTTP Servlet API and its helper classes.
+ 2. Client: Embodies the Swing desktop application.
+ 3. Contracts : Embodies the types used to send and receive data between the client and the server.

 # What are the technologies used to build it?
  1. The desktop application is built using the Swing/AWT API (java.swing._*_, java.awt._*_).